 Another important attraction in the town is this unique procession in the world that draws pilgrims and tourists who follow the barefoot cross bearer 22 km through the night on Monday/Thursday (Holy Thursday).
 This Cross Procession is on the UNESCO World Intangible Cultural Heritage List.

 Processions are moving on Holy Thursday from six parochial churches of Jelsa, Vrisnik, Svirce, Vrbanj and Vrboska at 22:00 and before dawn on Good Friday on the way back.

-Don’ miss also the 'Villa Verde' and enjoying couple of cocktails and a new opened 'Mojito bar'.
-It’s a great location and a great bar, for those looking for a wide choice of drinks to party all night.
-See Mojito's opening night in pictures!
+Don’ miss also the Villa Verde to enjoy some fancy cocktails, and take a trip to the generic-named Mojito bar.
+It’s a great location and a great bar, for those looking for a wide choice of drinks and all night partying.

-In Jelsa town and the surrounding area there are many activities you can take during your stay in this part of the island.
+In Jelsa town and the surrounding areas, there are many activities you can take during your stay in this part of the island.

-After about 15km from Jelsa town, you will reach a hill village Zastrazisce.
+About 15km away from Jelsa town, you will reach a hill village named Zastrazisce.
 In the village, turn left at the sign for ‘Vela Stiniva’ and just follow the road to the sea.

-The third and most faster way to reach Jelsa is taking a seaplane from Split port or Split airport.
-In just 13 minutes from € 19,50 one way is the most comfortable way of traveling.
-Check all seaplane routes from Split!
+The third and fastest way to reach Jelsa is taking a seaplane from the Split port or Split airport.
+It’s just a 13 minutes ride and usually very cheap!

 This would be everything you need to know about the charming Jelsa Town in Croatia and the surrounding areas.